-On one of the days the members of the KDE e.V. (up to 100 people) will gather for the general assembly.
+On one of the days, the members of the KDE e.V. (up to 100 people) will gather for the general assembly.
 For this meeting, the venue needs:

-- One room for at least 100 people for a full day.
+- One room for at least 100 people.

-- Microphones and speakers.
+- Microphones and loudspeakers.

-- Projector and screen.
+- A projector and screen.